Here's a guide on how Weapon Speed and Speed Buffs affects your character preference and playing style, in the action RPG mobile game - SAO: MD.

 - Note: Max Combo bonus is currently capped at 200%.

 - MP gain starts to matter, once your character/s runs out of mana and the battle is still going on.
-This is where Dagger and Rapier wielders starts to shine too because they can easily re-gain mana during battle and fire more SS3s (also check attack cancel below).
+This is where Dagger, Lancer, Rapier, and Dual wielders starts to shine too because they can easily re-gain mana during battle and fire more SS3s (also check attack cancel below).

 - This will allow you to quickly switch from offense to defense (Dodge or Parry), and to increase or maintain combo counts.

 - This trick is doable to all types of melee weapons, but they require different playing styles or timing.
-Daggers and Rapiers are the best because it's easier, plus the success chance of sinking in hits for MP gain is a lot better!
+Daggers, Lances and Rapiers are the best because it's easier, plus the success chance of sinking in hits for MP gain is a lot better!

-- Yeah, the success chance of sinking in attacks are way better for Dagger and Rapier wielders, Swords are still possible at some point, but Dual Blades and Maces just won't make it most of the time due to their low movement speed.
+- Yeah, the success chance of sinking in attacks are way better for Dagger and Rapier wielders, Lancers and Swords are still possible, but Dual Blades (unless at higher combos) and Maces just won't make it most of the time due to their low movement speed.
 Yes of course they can sink in their attacks too ("hehe") but it will no longer stagger the boss making them vulnerable to counter attacks.